Amnaikram1/Cifar-10-Challenge/README.md

 Train the model using Fastai by running the CNN learner script.
 This script defines the Image Data Loaders, creates a learner with a pre-trained ResNet152 model, and fine-tunes it.

 ### Making Predictions
-To make predictions on the test set, use the `predict_test.py` script.
-This script will load the trained model and generate predictions for the test images.
+To make predictions on the test set, use the `get_preds()` method of CNN learner.
+This function will load the trained model and generate predictions for the test images.

 ## Model Comparison
 The accuracy of different models used in this project: